sous-chefs/git/README.md

 ### Cookbooks

-- depends 'build-essential' - For compiling from source
+- 'build-essential' 5.0 or later - For compiling from source

 ## Usage